butlerbj/Purchase-Analytics/README.md

 ## Approach

 I used Python 3.7.3 to complete this coding challenge, and opted for a straight-forward solution to the problem.

-## Limitations and Future Directions
+I read in the two input data sources, `order_products.csv` and `products.csv`, as lists of lists using the
+`csv` module.

+## Run instructions
 ## Running the tests
+## Limitations and future directions

 Explain how to run the automated tests for this system

-## Authors
+## Author

 * [Brendon Jerome Butler](https://github.com/butlerbj)